Blog

 What is the main difference between Claude Cowork and enterprise AI platforms?

-Claude Cowork is optimized for developers and coding workflows with clear pass/fail outcomes.
-Enterprise AI platforms for knowledge workers need to handle subjective success criteria, messy workflows, team collaboration, and visible context management.
+Claude Cowork relies on the structured "systems of context" natively found in software engineering (codebases, Git).
+Enterprise AI platforms for knowledge workers must artificially provide this infrastructure to handle subjective success criteria, messy workflows, team collaboration, and visible context management.

 Why do developer AI tools fail for knowledge workers?